moderndatacompany/dataos.info/docs/resources/workflow/yaml_configuration_attributes.md

 ---

 ### **`runAsUser`**

-<b>Description:</b> when the `runAsUser` field is configured with the UserID of the use-case assignee, it grants the authority to perform operations on behalf of that user. <br>
+<b>Description:</b> when the <code>runAsUser</code> attribute is configured with the UserID of the use-case assignee, it grants the authority to perform operations on behalf of that user. <br>

 | **Data Type**       | **Requirement** | **Default Value** | **Possible Value**            |
 |-----------------|-------------|---------------|---------------------------|